TIBET THE WONDERLAND

-The ancient religion of Tibet before Buddhism took over was Bon, and still exists around Tibet Far South West.
-Spread as far towards western Nepal and Bhutan, a worship of Mother Nature and natural spirits linked to five important elements.
+The ancient religion of Tibet before Buddhism took over was Bon and still exists around Tibet Far South West.
+Spread as far towards western Nepal and Bhutan, worship of Mother Nature and natural spirits are linked to five important elements.

-Which is sky, fire, water, vegetation, and earth, the practice of Bon slowly fading around main cities and towns.
-As the country was largely dominated by Buddhist religion with few Tibetan Moslem, who entered Tibet main cities for trade.
-Taking the ancient silk route from Turkestan, and other Islamic countries that borders with Tibet.
+Which is the sky, fire, water, vegetation, and earth, the practice of Bon slowly fading around main cities and towns.
+As the country was largely dominated by the Buddhist religion with few Tibetan Muslims, who entered Tibet's main cities for trade.
+Taking the ancient silk route from Turkestan, and other Islamic countries that border with Tibet.

-At present five main order and sects of Tibetan Buddhism are in practice, the oldest with many followers is Nyingma.
-Established in the 7-8th centuries by great saint Padamasamba / Guru Rinpoche who traveled from India via Nepal to Tibet.
+At present five main orders and sects of Tibetan Buddhism are in practice, the oldest with many followers is Nyingma.
+Established in the 7-8th centuries by the great saint Padamasamba / Guru Rinpoche who traveled from India via Nepal to Tibet.

 Tibet best places and things to do, in a great country with vast territory steeped with ancient history and glorious old heritage.
-Where all types of visitors from family, school/college groups, elderly people and adventurer can enjoy various exciting activities.
+Where all types of visitors from families, school/college groups, elderly people, and adventurers can enjoy various exciting activities.

 Tibet, since the country flung its door wide open to the outside world about four decades ago, interested travelers were always eager.
 To step inside and explore the hidden treasure of mystic, and the myth of Tibetan legends of age-old culture and custom.
 That is rarely seen in other parts of the world, as Tibet was always a country of fascination for many travelers and explorers.